Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/using-ensembl/getting-ensembl-data/tools-and-apis/refget/refget.md

 ### Fetching the genomic sequence for a feature

-Using the previously retrieved `genome_id`, we can search for a feature (such as a gene) you myst find the checksum for a feature's (gene, transcript etc.) region, and its start and end coordinates via `slice`
+Using the previously retrieved `genome_id`, we can search for a feature (such as a gene) you must find the checksum for a feature's (gene, transcript etc.) region, and its start and end coordinates via `slice`

 ```text
 query {